-III.
+IV.
 Empirical Methodology and Results

-We evaluate the statistical significance of the temporary increase in wage growth by estimating the following difference-in-differences panel regression specification:
+We evaluate the statistical significance of the temporary increase in wage growth by estimating the following difference-in-difference panel regression specification:

-(6) $$\Delta \ln w{it}^{dif} = a_0 + COUNTRY_i + a_1 \times LIBERALIZE{it} + a_2 \times TRADE{it}$$

-+ $a_3 \times STABILIZE{it} + a_4 \times PRIVATIZE{it}$ + $a_5 \times BRADY{it} + \varepsilon{it}$ .
+(6) $$\Delta \ln w{it}^{dif} = a_0 + COUNTRY_i + a_1 LIBERALIZE{it} + a_2 TRADE{it} + a_3 STABILIZE{it} + a_4 PRIVATIZE{it} + a_5 BRADY{it} + \varepsilon{it}$$ the year that country i liberalizes ([0]) and each of the subsequent three years ([1], [2] and [3]).
+This means that the coefficient a_1 measures the average annual deviation of the growth rate of the real wage in the treatment group from the growth rate of the real wage in the control group during the three-year liberalization episode.

-The left-hand-side variable, $\Delta \ln w{it}^{dif}$ , is the change in the natural log of the real local currency value of annual compensation for country i in year t minus the average change in the natural log of the real wage for the group of control countries in year t.
-Moving to the right-hand side of equation (6), the variable LIBERALIZEit is a dummy variable that takes on a value of 1 in the year that country i liberalizes ([0]) and each of the subsequent three years ([1], [2], and [3]).
-This means that the coefficient $a_1$ measures the average annual deviation of the growth rate of the real wage in the control group during the three-year liberalization episode.
+The left-hand-side variable, $\Delta \ln w{it}^{dif}$, is the change in the natural log of the real local currency value of annual compensation for country i in year t minus the average change in the natural log of the real wage for the group of control countries in year t.
+Moving to the right-hand side of Equation (6), the variable LIBERALIZE{it} is a dummy variable that takes on a value of 1 in

-The right-hand side of equation (6) also contains four additional country-specific dummy variables-STABILIZE, TRADE, PRIVATIZE, and BRADY-that are designed to prevent country-specific shocks in the shape of economic reforms from artificially inflating the coefficient on LIBERALIZE.
+The right-hand side of Equation (6) also contains four additional country-specific dummy variables-STABILIZE, TRADE, PRIVATIZE, and BRADY-that are designed to prevent country-specific shocks in the shape of economic reforms from artificially inflating the coefficient on LIBERALIZE.
 We treat reforms and liberalization symmetrically, constructing dummy variables that take on the value 1 in the year a reform program begins and each of the three subsequent years.

-Turning at last to the error term $\varepsilon{it}$ , it is important to note that when the residuals are correlated across observations, OLS standard errors can be biased and may overestimate or underestimate the true variability of the coefficient estimates.
+Turning at last to the error term, ε{it} , it is important to note that when the residuals are correlated across observations, OLS standard errors can be biased and may over- or underestimate the true variability of the coefficient estimates.
 Specifically, the standard distributional assumptions needed for valid statistical inference will not hold in the presence of: (a) correlation of the residuals across countries within a given time period (cross-sectional dependence), or (b) correlation of the residuals within a given country over time (time-series dependence).
 Point (a) matters because liberalizations often occur at the same time for different countries, possibly inducing correlation in the wage-growth residuals across countries at a given point in time.
-Point (b) matters because it takes time for wages to adjust to their new trajectory.
-For a given country, wage growth may remain elevated above its steady-state rate for a number of years in the post-liberalization period, thereby inducing serial correlation in the country's wage-growth residuals.
-To compute accurate standard errors, we employ various clustering procedures described below.
+Point (b) matters because it takes time for wages to adjust to their new trajectory; for a given country, wage growth may remain elevated above its steady-state rate for a number of years in the post-liberalization period, thereby inducing serial correlation in the country's wage-growth residuals.
+To compute accurate standard errors we employ various clustering procedures described below.